KevDev23/Logbook/README.md

 # Logbook
 Get statistics on activities

 Currently will only record activites.
-Fixes for taking statistics is required.
+Fixes for taking statistics is required. a.exe is a binary file uploaded on accident.